Myriopteris yavapensis: Range and habitat

 Myriopteris yavapensis is native to mountains in Arizona, New Mexico, and Texas.
 It grows on rocky slopes and ledges, usually on igneous substrates, at 500 to 2400 meters in elevation.

 Taxonomy

+Members of the genus Cheilanthes as historically defined (which includes Myriopteris) are commonly known as "lip ferns" due to the lip-like (false) indusium formed by the leaf margins curling over the sori.
+This species is commonly known as Yavapai lip fern.

 Myriopteris yavapensis is an apogamous (asexual, producing spores without fertilization) tetraploid, apparently formed by hybridization between Myriopteris lindheimeri (maternal) and Myriopteris covillei (paternal).